 Throw in freebies as it creates that initial buzz that may be required to propel your product past that user acceptance barrier.
-One word of caution – make sure that ‘free’ in your product messaging is not synonymous with ‘cheap’.
+One word of caution, though.
+Make sure that ‘free’ in your product messaging is not synonymous with ‘cheap’.

 16 – Funny Does It

-You want to make your content interesting, and humor is a great way to do that.
+You want to create content that is interesting, and humor is a great way to do that.
 Funny posts stick on for a long time either on your website, social media posts, or app.
 Of course, not everyone finds the same things hilarious, but it is a great way to connect with the users.